 Bus Pass

-If you have a valid UW ID card (Wiscard) you may get a Madison Metro bus pass, which good for the entire academic year.
-Distribution for the fall term begins August 1.
+If you have a valid UW ID card (Wiscard) you may get a Madison Metro bus pass, which is valid from September 1 through August 31 of the following year.
+Bus passes are available for sale starting August 1.
+New employees cannot purchase a bus pass until the first day of their appointment.
 For more information, see the UW Employee Bus Pass Program.

 Mailboxes

-All lecturers are assigned the use of a mailbox outside the Main Office on the fifth floor of the faculty tower.
-Please note that because mailboxes are scarce, lecturers are typically required to share with other lecturers.
+All adjunct instructors are assigned a mailbox outside the Main Office on the 5th floor.
+Please note that due to the limited number of mailboxes, adjuncts are typically required to share a mailbox.
 You should therefore make sure to check the mailbox carefully to find all mail addressed to you.
-We ask that you make a point of checking your mailbox at least once per week.

 Hardcopy Materials

-If you have hard-copy materials to be delivered to a student in your class outside of normal class meeting times, you may leave them at the Main Office, with Adam Bushcott (Room 5110), and tell the student to pick up the materials from the Main Office.
+If you need to share hardcopy materials with a student outside of normal class meeting times, you may leave them for at the Main Office, with Adam Bushcott (Room 5110), and tell the student to pick up the materials from the Main Office.

 Instructional Technology